Skip to content

 For every job:

-• Retry chains — when a job fails and retries, each attempt is linked.
-See the full history of a job across attempts.
+• Retry chains: when a job fails and retries, each attempt is linked.
+See the full history across attempts.

-• Exception traces — full stack traces stored per attempt.
-No more digging through log files to find what failed.
+• Exception traces: full stack traces stored per attempt.

-• Per-job CPU and memory — actual CPU time in milliseconds and peak memory in MB for every single job.
-Not averages, not estimates — measured per execution.
+• Per-job CPU and memory: actual CPU time in milliseconds and peak memory in MB, measured per execution.
 Also tracks worker memory limits and file descriptors.
 Powered by laravel-queue-metrics.

 Queue Monitor jobs list with status filters, queue selection, and sortable columns showing job class, status, queue, duration, and timestamps